Yahyakiani/Css_Notes/Psychology/Theories.md

 ## Social Psychology (From book)

 - **Cognitive dissonance theory** postulates that an underlying psychological tension is created when an individual's behavior is inconsistent with his or her thoughts and beliefs.
-This underlying tension then motivates an individual to make an attitude change that would produce consistency between thoughts and behaviors.(636)
+This underlying tension then motivates an individual to make an attitude change that would produce consistency between thoughts and behaviors.`(636)`
+  - smoking example
   - How cD is solved
     - Modify one or both cognitions
     - Change importance of cognition
     - Add additional cognition
     - Deny relation between cognitions
   - **Leon Festinger**
+  - **Impression Formation and Central Traits:** The simple substitution of “cold” for “warm” caused drastic differences in the way the students in each group perceived the lecturer even though he gave the same talk in the same style in each condition.
+Students who had been told he was “warm” rated him considerably more positively than students who had been told he was “cold.”
+ The findings from this experiment led to additional research on impression formation that focused on the way in which people pay particular attention to certain unusually important traits—known as central traits
 - https://www.simplypsychology.org/attribution-theory.html
 - **Attribution Theory**
-  - Attribution theory deals with how the social perceiver uses information to arrive at causal explanations for events.
+  - Attribution theory deals with how the social perceiver uses information to arrive at causalexplanations for events.
 It examines what information is gathered and how it is combined to form a causal judgment”.
 Heider (1958) believed that people are naive psychologists trying to make sense of the social world
   - Ideas by Fritiz: Situational Attribution and Dispositional Attribution
   - **Types of Attribution** biases people make

     - **hALO EFFECT**:initial understanding
 that a person has positive traits is used to infer other uniformly positive characteristics
-    - **assumed-similarity bias** The tendency to think of people as being similar to oneself even when meeting them for the fi rst time.
+    - **assumed-similarity bias** The tendency to think of people as being similar to oneself even when meeting them for the fi rst time.
     - **self-serving bias** The tendency to